HubRise/ruby-money/README.md

 git push
 ```

-3. Increase the version of the gem in the consumer app's `Gemfile`.
+4. Increase the version in the consumer app's `Gemfile`.

-The gem is not published to RubyGems.org, but it is available via GitHub.